wolfs/gradle-jpi-plugin/README.md

 >            url = 'http://wiki.jenkins-ci.org/display/JENKINS/SomePluginPage'   // URL for plugin on Jenkins wiki or elsewhere.
 >            gitHubUrl = 'https://github.com/jenkinsci/some-plugin'              // Plugin URL on GitHub.
 Optional.
 >
+>            pluginFirstClassLoader = true                                       // Use the plugin class loader before the core class loader.
+Defaults to false.
+>
 >            // The developers section is optional, and corresponds to the POM developers section.
 >            developers {
 >                developer {